-• the costs of discontinuing projects and technologies, and/or decommissioning existing facilities, if we undertake any such activities.
+•the costs of discontinuing projects and technologies, and/or decommissioning existing facilities, if we undertake any such activities.

-We have raised capital in the past through the sale of equity and debt securities and we may in the future pursue the sale of additional equity and/or debt securities, or the establishment of other funding facilities including asset-based borrowings.
+We have raised capital in the past through the sale of equity and debt securities and the sale of certain assets.
+In the future, we may pursue the sale of additional equity, debt securities and/or assets, or the establishment of other funding facilities including assetbased borrowings.
 There can be no assurances, however, that we will be able to raise additional capital in the future on acceptable terms, or at all.
 Volatility and disruptions of the global supply chain and financial markets, if sustained or recurrent, could prevent us or make it more difficult for us to access capital.